+If there’s one thing we could all agree on it’s having a stress-free approach to homeschooling.
 You don’t have to be homeschooling long before you start hearing terms like approach, style, and/or method.
-Truth of the matter is getting caught up in trying to strictly homeschool according to one of those can be a little stressful and quickly lead to burnout.
+The truth of the matter is getting caught up in strictly trying to homeschool according to one of those can be a little stressful and quickly lead to burnout.

 Choosing an approach, style, and method in and of itself isn’t a bad thing IF you know how to properly incorporate it into your own homeschool style.
 Too often, though, what ends up happening is that moms try to fit (and shape) their family into a style instead of the other way around (tweaking a method to their unique family dynamic).

-I want to chat with you for a moment about a stress-free approach to homeschool to consider for the upcoming year.
+I want to chat with you for a moment about a stress-free approach to homeschool that can be duplicated and tweaked year after year.
 This approach can fit with any other style and method that you choose.
-The point in me sharing this particular approach is to help you think of your home education journey outside the box.
+The point of me sharing this particular approach is to help you think of your home education journey outside the box.

 The Holistic Approach